AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

 Advanced: Update this function to *optionally* take a date argument so that, if one is given, we check for melon availability on that date.
 If no argument is given, it should use today's date.
-This requires a little clever thinking around around optional arguments.
+This requires a little clever thinking around optional arguments.

 When you've done this, please **stop and ask for a code review**.